Latvian Hawks

-The Latvian Hawks was an ice hockey team based in Dundalk, Ireland.
+The Latvian Hawks were an ice hockey team based in Dundalk, Ireland.
 They played all of their games in the Dundalk Ice Dome in Dundalk.
 They last competed in the Irish Ice Hockey League.
-The team's name was an homage to the large contingent of Latvian expatriates who settled in Ireland.
+The team's name was a homage to the large contingent of Latvian expatriates who settled in Ireland.
 They became the Charlestown Chiefs for the 2009-10 season.